jewelsofthought/neshama/site/personal/poems/cry_for_love.md

 Dancing into ecstasy as a way of life.
 Dancing as the Shamans danced.
 Dancing like the yogis,
-Dancing as we have danced for eons.
+Dancing as we have danced for aeons.

 Dancing your happiness, your sadness, your journey, dancing your madness away.